• Skip to primary navigation

 • Vegetable oil - Vegetable oil helps keep this cake ultra moist.
 There is no butter in this recipe (and many carrot cake recipes), so oil is the fat that gives it moisture and its soft texture.

-• Crushed pineapple, drained - I can't a carrot cake without pineapple because this is the way my family has always eaten and enjoyed it!
+• Crushed pineapple, drained - I can't eat a carrot cake without pineapple because this is the way my family has always eaten and enjoyed it!
 The pineapple gives sweetness and moisture to the recipe.
 Be sure to drain the excess liquid, though.
 Too much liquid would make for a soggy cake and affect the baking time.

 • Cinnamon - I love adding cinnamon to carrot cake, in both the cake layers and a dusting on top of the tangy cream cheese frosting.
 However, you could experiment with other warm spices like nutmeg, ginger, or cardamom if you prefer those.